Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Adaptive Ensemble Prediction

-We avoid computing CI if $\left<p_L\right>_i < 0.5$ to avoid wasteful computation because the termination condition of equation 2 cannot be met in such cases.
-Since the CI cannot be calculated with only one local prediction as is obvious from equation (3) to avoid zero divisions, we can use a hybrid of the two termination conditions.
+We avoid computing CI if $\left<p_L\right>_i < 0.5$ to avoid wasteful computation because the early-exit condition of equation 2 cannot be met in such cases.
+Since the CI cannot be calculated with only one local prediction as is obvious from equation (3) to avoid zero divisions, we can use a hybrid of the two early-exit conditions.
 We use the static-threshold-based condition only for the first local prediction with a quite conservative threshold (99.99\% in the current implementation) to terminate ensembling only for trivial inputs as early as possible, and after the second local prediction is calculated, the confidence-level-based condition of equation (3) is used.
-We also evaluated by doing pair-wise comparisons of CIs with all other labels or with the label having the second-highest probability.
-But the differences in the results by doing the pair-wise comparisons were mostly negligible.
-There can be many other criteria for the termination conditions, but our approach with the confidence level is a reasonable choice to balance multiple objectives including accuracy, computation cost and ease of tuning.
+We also performed evaluation by doing pair-wise comparisons of CIs with all other labels or with the label having the second-highest probability.
+However, the differences in the results obtained by doing pair-wise comparisons were mostly negligible.
+There can be many other criteria for the early-exit conditions, but our approach with the confidence level is a reasonable choice for balancing multiple objectives, including accuracy, computation cost, and ease of tuning.